tapyu/cpp-lessons/README.md

 }
 ```

-### `_Generic` keyword for overloading (`C`)
+### `_Generic` keyword for overloading (`C` with C11 standard)

 The `_Generic` keyword in C is a feature introduced in the C11 standard that allows you to implement generic programming.
-It provides a way to select expressions based on their types at compile time, which can be used to create type-generic macros or functions. **While C does not support function overloading natively (as C++ does), _Generic can be used to achieve similar functionality**.
+It provides a way to select expressions based on their types at compile time, which can be used to create type-generic macros or functions. **While C does not support function overloading natively (as C++ does), _Generic can be used to simulate function overloading**.

 The `_Generic` keyword is used to create a generic selection expression that evaluates different expressions based on the type of a controlling expression.